Dhoni steps aside, hands over CSK captaincy to Jadeja | Sports-Games

 CSK play KKR in the IPL 2022 opener here on Saturday.

+''Feeling good but at the same time I need to fill in big boots,'' said Jadeja in a video shared by CSK on twitter.

+''Like Mahi bhai has already set a big legacy and we need to carry it forward, so hopefully I will.
+And I don't need to worry too much because he's here and whatever question I need to ask, I'll definitely go to him.

-The World Cup-winning captain has always been his own man when it comes to leaving captaincy or announcing his retirement.
+''He was my go to person and he still is today, so I'm not worried too much.''
+India's World Cup-winning captain Dhoni has always been his own man when it comes to leaving captaincy or announcing his retirement.

-He quit Test captaincy and also the five-day game in the middle of a series in Australia in 2014.
-And when he thought Virat Kohli was ready to lead India across formats, Dhoni made way for him in 2017.

 Though the inspirational leader carried on to play the IPL after announcing his international retirement in his inimitable style, his decision to hand over the CSK leadership to Jadeja was not entirely surprising.